-, or to escape a loveless marriage, or to play on people's pity for widows.
+A woman who falsely claims widowhood.
+Usually to avoid the stigma of having a child with no husband, to escape a loveless marriage, to play on people's pity for widows, or (in locations where this is an issue) to be able to live independently without her being placed under the authority of a male relative.
 The colloquial term "grass widow", which properly means a married woman who lives away from her husband, is often used as a euphemism in this context.

 Can be depicted as a Wicked Widow or a Wonderful Widow, depending on the circumstances.

 - Inverted in Bounce: Gwyneth Paltrow's character is a widow but claims to be divorced because she was sick of people pitying her.
 Since, in her words, "everyone is divorced these days", they don't pity her as much when she tells that lie.

 - This trope is found in the 1968 Film Buona Sera Mrs Campbell, which was the inspiration for the plot of the Mamma Mia! musical.
 Carla, who is unsure which of three GIs is the father of her baby, instead uses the name "Mrs. Campbell" (taken from the soup tins), and pretends to be the widow of the fictitious Eddie Campbell to avoid the stigma of having a baby out of wedlock.

 - A sequence in Enola Holmes has the title character getting information by disguising herself as a widow, and she explains to the audience that people will automatically feel uneasy around widows, and thus be more likely to help her to get rid of her, and Victorian social mores meant that no one would dare ask an apparent widow about her husband's death.
 She's only sixteen but lies that she's twenty-two, to make having been married a little more plausible.